 Status: In current production; modern versus ‘vintage’

-Names of common parts: essential elements that makes a pen a fountain pen; parts on the cap and barrel
+Names of common parts: essential elements that makes a pen a fountain pen (nib, feed, reservoir, handle); parts on the cap (finial, clip, cap ring and trim) and barrel (including gripping section, end finial, piston knob, blind cap)

-Body materials: resin; celluloid; ebonite; aluminium; brass; sterling silver; wood
+Body materials: resin; celluloid; ebonite; aluminium; brass; steel; sterling silver; wood

 Sealing effectiveness: porosity of cap material; holes by design and physicals gaps in construction; inner caps

-Filling mechanism: cartridge/converter; (integrated) piston-filled; vacuum-filled; eyedropper-filled; captured converter; (note agitators); (note corrosion of exposed metal components, e.g. piston rod); other
+Filling mechanism: cartridge/converter; (integrated) piston-filled; vacuum-filled; eyedropper-filled; captured converter; sac; (note agitators); (note corrosion of exposed metal components, e.g. piston rod); methods: create a vacuum vs direct deposit

-Nibs: material; width grades (and ‘Japanese’ versus ‘Western’); open, hooded, semi-hooded ‘fingernail’; types of grinds (nominally round-tipped; Stub; Italic; Zoom; Fude de Mannen; Waverly; Architect; Concord; Posting; Naginata Togi); elasticity (‘nail’; soft; flex); manufacturers (Japanese ‘Big Three’; Lamy; Pelikan; Aurora; JoWo, Bock, and Schmidt; others)
+Nibs: material; finish (can affect wettability and flow); tipped vs untipped; number of tines (and hence slits); width grades (and ‘Japanese’ versus ‘Western’); open, hooded, semi-hooded ‘fingernail’; types of grinds (nominally round-tipped; Stub; Italic; Zoom; Fude de Mannen; Waverly; Architect; Concord; Posting; Naginata Togi); elasticity (‘nail’; soft; flex); broad tip vs round point; manufacturers (Japanese ‘Big Three’; Lamy; Pelikan; Aurora; JoWo, Bock, and Schmidt; others)

-Interchangeability and interoperability: nib sizes (and that the ubiquitous ‘#6’ doesn't actually mean anything); removable, threaded nib units vs friction-fit straight into the gripping section; converter ‘standards’ (‘international standard’; 2.6mm-bore; 3.4mm-bore; Aurora, Parker, and Lamy; Schmidt K1, K2, K5, and K6; Japanese ‘Big Three’; other); how some pens would not accommodate all ‘international standard’ converters with thick rims at the mouth or metal collars
+Interchangeability and interoperability: nib sizes (and that the ubiquitous ‘#6’ doesn't actually mean anything); length, curvature, notch, cutouts; removable, threaded nib units vs friction-fit straight into the gripping section; keyed vs round housing; converter ‘standards’ (‘international standard’; 2.6mm-bore; 3.4mm-bore; Aurora, Parker, and Lamy; Schmidt K1, K2, K5, and K6; Japanese ‘Big Three’; other); how some pens would not accommodate all ‘international standard’ converters with thick rims at the mouth or metal collars

 Ergonomic and practical concerns: step-down; weight balance; posting and ‘postability‘ of the cap; burping; faceted gripping section; slippery gripping section; rubberised gripping section; disassembly and servicing